Aqueous foams in microgravity, measuring bubble sizes: Image analysis

 \section{Image analysis}

-The image analysis of the data from ISS is difficult because of the following issues: \begin{itemize} \item The illumination is not homogeneous over the entire surface of the observed foam, as can be seen in the raw images of figure \ref{fig:ImageAnalysis}(a).
-All the images show a fuzzy area. \item Bubbles present below the surface bubbles are seen in the images and should not be counted. \item The shape of the bubbles depends on the liquid fraction and evolves between $\phi$ = 15\% and 50\% from polyhedral to spherical shape.
-It requires having robust measurement algorithms working for all the observed shapes. \item The bubbles are surrounded by a thick, inhomogeneous black outline.
+The image analysis of the data from ISS is difficult because of the following issues:

+\begin{itemize} \item The illumination is not homogeneous over the entire surface of the observed foam, as can be seen in the raw images of Figure \ref{fig:ImageAnalysis}(a).
+All the images show a fuzzy area. \item \DJD{Interior bubbles away from} the surface bubbles are seen in the images and should not be counted. \item The shape of the bubbles depends on the liquid fraction and evolves between $\phi$ = 15\% and 50\% from polyhedral to spherical shape.
+This requires having robust measurement algorithms working for all the observed shapes. \item The bubbles are surrounded by a thick, inhomogeneous black outline.
 It is not obvious to decide where to measure the radius.
-Nevertheless, it is equivalent to choose either the middle of the black ring surrounding the bubbles or the inner contour of the bubbles.Our measurements show that the ratio between the radius of the inner contour and the radius in the middle of the black ring is constant and equal to 0.9.
-In the following, we use the radius measured from the middle of the black ring. \item It should be recalled that the radius of the bubbles as seen in the images is smaller than the actual radius of the bubbles due to optical artifacts \cite{vanderNet2007}.
+Nevertheless, it is equivalent to choose either the middle of the black ring surrounding the bubbles or the inner contour of the bubbles.
+Our measurements show that the ratio between the radius of the inner contour and the radius in the middle of the black ring is constant and equal to 0.9.
+In the following, we use the radius measured from the middle of the black ring. \item The radius of bubbles seen in the images is smaller than the actual radius of the bubbles due to optical artifacts \cite{vanderNet2007}.
 This explains why the bubbles do not seem to touch, even at liquid fractions below the ``jamming" transition. \end{itemize} For these reasons we tested different independent methods to extract the bubble size distributions, and the resulting averages, from the images.
 In the next three sections, we describe the different methods and we show in the fourth that they are indeed in very good agreement, thereby demonstrating the robustness of our measurements.